ABDULLAH755/reactwebpage/README.md

-A responsive React frontent using functional component and UseState hook.
+A responsive React frontend using functional component and UseState hook.